Israeli Spies 'Watched Russian Agents Breach Kaspersky Software' - Slashdot

 It's kind of like that time that particularly famous traitor aired our own dirty laundry and it turned out that we spy on all of our allies.

-Re:I don't know who's spying who (Score:4, Insightful)
+Re:I don't know who's spying who (Score:5, Insightful)

 Hard to say (Score:2)